Loading...

 How to consume Chapati, Paneer curry without glucose spikes

-Include a high-fiber salad or vegetables like broccoli, spinach, or cauliflower with your meal to slow down the absorption of glucose.
+Include plenty of fiber-rich vegetables like spinach, broccoli, or bell peppers with your meal.
+These can help slow down the absorption of glucose.

 Stay Hydrated

-Engage in a light walk or physical activity post-meal to help your body utilize glucose more effectively.
+Engage in regular physical activity, such as a walk after meals, to help your body use glucose more effectively and maintain stable levels.

 healthspan-mbl